absmach/magistrala-docs/docs/provision.md

 Note that when using official `docker-compose`, all services are behind `nginx` proxy and all traffic is `TLS` encrypted.

-#### Obtaining an Authorization Key
+#### Obtaining an Authorization Token

-In order for this user to be able to authenticate to the system, you will have to create an authorization token for him:
+In order for this user to be able to authenticate to the system, you will have to create an authorization token for them:

 ```bash
 curl -s -S -i --cacert docker/ssl/certs/ca.crt -X POST -H "Content-Type: application/json" https://localhost/users/tokens/issue -d '{"identity":"john.doe@email.com", "secret":"12345678"}'